JM-2020-gif/Learning-Sass/README.md

 ## Learning with SASS

 _In this assignment I present an example major features of SASS's.
-It really is a nice tool for organizing and simplifying your code. some of the functions we can do with Sass are Nesting_
+It really is a nice tool for organizing and simplifying your code. some of the functions we can do with Sass are:

 1. Partials
 2. Modules